-The tax return must be accompanied by the requried supplementary information, and by either an interim or final certificate, as the case may be, from the Department for Culture, Media & Sport that the programme is British (TPC40030).
+The tax return must be accompanied by the requried supplementary information, and by either an interim or final certificate from the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).

-The TPC should indicate that it is claiming TTR using the software that it is using to submit its return.
+The TPC should indicate that it is claiming TTR with the software that it is using to submit its return.
 Version 2 only applies to accounting periods starting before 1 April 2015.
-Depending on the version the following boxes should be completed
+Depending on the version, the following boxes should be completed:

 Description CT600: Version 2 Version 3